dadonnelly316/airflow_on_aws/readme.md

 ![Configuring a private AWS Elastic Container Registry named Airflow in AWS Console](https://github.com/dadonnelly316/airflow_on_aws/blob/main/documentation/images/ECR_step_1.png)

-### Provision AWS EKS Instance
+### Provision an AWS EKS Instance

 [Apache Airflow is a Kubernetes friendly project](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/kubernetes.html).
-Because this is an AWS focused project, we use Amazon's Elastic Kubernetes Service is used as our container orchestration.
+Because this is an AWS focused project, we use Amazon's Elastic Kubernetes Service is used as our container orchestration platform.
 This step will also involve provisioning an EC2 instance, which will be used as our Node Group.

 First, we navigate to the Elastic Kubernetes Service in the AWS console, and select "Create Cluster".